OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 - Create a layout that is less list-like and more of a read
 - Create a way to link to Controls and to Threats with permanent links (we probably need to generate html from the md)
 - Add attribute inference attacks and consider making that part of 'data reconstruction', together with model inversion, although it is a different approach
-- Add links to LLM top 10 entries where applicable and make sure that the LLM top 10 entries link back to the ML
+- Add links to LLM top 10 entries where applicable and make sure that the LLM top 10 entries link back to the AI Exchange

 # Introduction